mhaack/mh-site/src/posts/2025-07-05-charge-your-ev-with-solar-surplus-a-step-by-step-introduction-to-evcc-setup.md

   charging into a seamless, optimized experience.
 date: 2025-07-05
 permalink: /intro-into-evcc-charging/
+seo:
+  title: Guide to Optimal Solar EV Charging with evcc
+  description: "Ready to charge your EV with solar surplus?
+Follow this tutorial on configuring evcc to intelligently manage and optimize your home charging."
 ---
 Two weeks ago, I took the next step in optimizing our smart home energy setup by implementing [evcc](https://evcc.io/en/) (Electric Vehicle Charging Controller).
 This post describes my journey to a fully automated solar surplus EV charging for our car.